Henryrjh/GATGNet/README.md

 |Ours         |**1.313**  |**7.17**|

 ## Train
-Once our paper is accepted, the code will be released.
+Once we have organized the code, we will release it.